Makonmm/twitter_like_blog/README.md

-# Bookstore project
+# Twitter like blog project

-Twiiter like project APP from Backend Python course from EBAC
+Blog project inspired in twitter architecture from Backend Python course from EBAC

 ## Prerequisites